If you've ever felt the frustration of managing multiple online accounts, whether…

 It even includes management and analytics tools, making Square an apt choice for physical retailers with large staffs.

-As a major player in eCommerce, Shopify is primarily a digital store manager.
+As a major player in eCommerce, Shopify primarily serves as a digital store manager.

 Shopify’s priority lies online; consequently, its POS hardware is more of an add-on for Shopify sellers who operate both locally and online.

-It’s worth mentioning that whereas Shopify officially supports bar code printers, Square doesn’t.
+It’s worth noting that whereas Shopify officially supports barcode printers, Square doesn’t.
 Though there’s no guarantee, some Square users have had luck with Dymo printers.

-“Square for Retail” subscribers have access to barcode printing with select printers.
+“Square for Retail” subscribers can print barcodes with select printers.

 For receipt printers, Square offers multiple Ethernet and wireless-based alternatives, in addition to the kitchen printer, as well as various cash drawers.
-It contrasts with the Shopify offering of a single printer.
+It contrasts with Shopify’s single-printer offering.

 Similar to Square, Shopify also offers a range of cash drawers.